ComplexNetTSP/IEEE802_15_4_Matlab/README.rst

 ================================================================

 :Info: See `the site <http://bit.ly/T4INBK>`_ for more information.
 See `GitHub <http://bit.ly/TuTdup>`_ for the latest source.
-:Author:Mohamed-Haykel Zayani & Vincent Gauthier
+:Author: Mohamed-Haykel Zayani & Vincent Gauthier
 :Maintainer: Vincent Gauthier <vgauthier@luxbulb.org>

 Description